AkashThoriya/universal-learning-platform/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT terms declared in `package.json`.

 ## Acknowledgments